NU-Haptics-Lab/haptx_interfaces/README.md

 ## haptx_interfaces/FullHandState
 ```
-FingerBreakState breaks
+FingerBrakeState brakes
 TactorState tactors
 TactorGroupState tactor_groups
 ```

 The TactorGroupState message contains of:
-- A FingerBreakState message called `breaks` which can be used to activate/deactivate the finger breaks
+- A FingerBrakeState message called `brakes` which can be used to activate/deactivate the finger brakes
 - A TactorState message called `tactors` which can be used to inflate/deflate individual tactors
 - A TactorGroupState message called `tactor_groups` which can be used to inflate/deflate tactor groups

 Any of these fields are optional.
-For example, if you only specify `tactor_groups`, no finger breaks will be activated/deactivated.
+For example, if you only specify `tactor_groups`, no finger brakes will be activated/deactivated.

 If the `tactors` field specifies values that are contradicted by values in the `tactor_groups` field, the values in the `tactor_groups` field will take precedence.

 __Example Usage:__

-This message will:
+When published to the `haptx/rh/hand_state` topic, this message will:
-- Activate the finger breaks on the Right Hand First Finger and Right Hand Middle Finger, and deactivate the finger break on the Left Hand Thumb
+- Activate the finger brakes on the Right Hand First Finger and Right Hand Middle Finger, and deactivate the finger brakes on the Right Hand Little Finger
-- Inflate the tactors on the Left Hand Ring Finger to 0.81\*MAX_INFLATION and the tactors on the Left Hand Little Finger to 0.12\*MAX_INFLATION
+- Inflate the tactors on the Right Hand Ring Finger to 0.81\*MAX_INFLATION and the tactors on the Right Hand Little Finger to 0.12\*MAX_INFLATION
 ```
 msg = FullHandState()
-msg.breaks.name = ['rh_ff', 'rh_mf', 'lh_th']
+msg.brakes.name = ['rh_ff', 'rh_mf', 'rh_lf']
-msg.breaks.activated = [True, True, False]
+msg.brakes.activated = [True, True, False]

-msg.tactor_groups.tactor_group = ['lh_rf', 'lh_lf']
+msg.tactor_groups.tactor_group = ['rh_rf', 'rh_lf']
 msg.tactor_groups.inflation = [0.81, 0.12]
 ```